Pomax/are-we-flying/docs/index.md

     api = _api;
   }

-  // Then, when clients call this.server.register(...), we async register(client, ...eventNames) {
+  // Then, when clients call this.server.register(...), we: async register(client, ...eventNames) {
     if (!api.connected) return;
     eventNames.forEach((eventName) => this.#registerEvent(client, eventName));